ben-kemister/development-cheat-sheets/_posts/2022-03-18-oracle-11g-to19c-upgrade.md

 You can check the listener services that are running to identify the Service name you should be using with the command:
 `lsnrctl services`

+## Listener service failing to start (Windows)

+I encountered an issue on an older Windows PC which prevented the `OracleOraDB18Home1TNSListener` service to start automatically when the system was rebooted/restarted.

+I believe this was due a default timeout that windows has for services, if this is exceeded (like when there are a lot of processes starting on an older PC) it prevents the service from starting correctly.

+To fix this I changed the **Startup type** to **Automatic (Delayed Start)** which delays the start of the service, when there is less load on the PC.